k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 A [Task Execution process](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either from the TDM Portal, a direct call to the [start task execution API](/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md), or via a [TDM Scheduling](/articles/TDM/tdm_gui/22_task_execution_timing_tab.md) process.

-A task can include Entities and/or tables.
+A task can include entities and/or tables.
 All tasks that run on a Business Entity can have pre-execution and/or post-execution processes based on the BE's definition.
 For example, sending an email to a user after a task has been executed.

 The following diagram displays the task execution process for entities: